engineeringwitharavind/devfolio/README.md

 > Built &nbsp;🛠 &nbsp; a personal Portfolio and Blog site using React.js, Gatsby, and Strapi.

 Gatsby takes care of the Frontend.
 All the contents are coming from Strapi.
-Components are made with ❤️ and React.js
+Components are made with ❤️ &nbsp; and React.js

 ### 🗃 &nbsp; Tech Stack